-Race for the Line – Engineers of the Future STEM Sponsorship
+Race for the Line Final – Engineers of the Future STEM Sponsorship

 The Race for the Line competition, partly sponsored by Lestercast, is a school-based initiative where students from Year 7 across the country can enter to compete with their own purpose-built rocket-powered cars which they have designed themselves – supporting engineers of the future.